Rich-Hoepfinger/CS4641-Project/README.md

 * Z-score: (X - mean)/std.
 By one sigma from mean, ~68% of data are between 0-1.
 * Softmax: softmax(x_i) = e^(x_i) / sum_j(e^(x_j)).
 A probability distribution for each class.

 For each method, we normalize all numeric variables.
 It turned out that Z-score was the only normalization method commendable due to higher performance on top of the DB-scanned dataset.

 ### Feature Reduction

-In order to further process the data before generating the model(s), feature reduction was attempted.
-As the first step to feature reduction, the correlation matrix between variables was examined.
+In order to reduce time and space complexity of the model(s), feature reduction was conducted.
+The first step was to check for multicollinearity, and thus the correlation matrix between variables was examined.

 <iframe src="Graphs/CorrelationMatrix_zscore.html" width="832" height="519"></iframe>

-As a principle, variables were removed until there are no 2 variables having > 0.6 positive/negative correlation with each other.
-Under inspection, there were 3 pairs of variables to fix: Loudness and energy, having correlation of 0.81; energy and acousticness, having correlation of -0.78;  loudness and energy, correlation of -0.69.
+A key factor here was to determine the right correlation threshold beyond which variables will be removed, as removing a variable could also cause the model performance to worsen.
+Due to this, an arbitrary decision was made to test 2 thresholds: 0.6 and 0.8.
+A threshold of 0.6 means that we continue to remove variables until there are no pair of variables having > 0.6 positive/negative correlation with each other.
+Under th = 0.6, there were 3 pairs of variables to fix: Loudness and energy, having correlation of 0.81; energy and acousticness, having correlation of -0.78;  loudness and energy, correlation of -0.69.
 A deliberate decision was made to remove loudness and energy to resolve the 3 pairs.
 As a result, all collinearity decreased to below 0.6.

 <iframe src="Graphs/CorrelationMatrix_removed.html" width="832" height="519"></iframe>

 This selection of features did not raise performance compared to DB-Scanned data though.
-The specific performance is reported and compared in the Metrics section.
-We are in the progress of trying out other feature reduction methods, like PCA and RFE from scikit-learn.
-We are also examining the validity of forward/backward selection and searching for available packages.

 ## Results and Discussion